 The Channel Islands

-There are also a wide number or regional Destination Management Organisations and local authorities with responsibility for tourism to their specific area.
+There are a wide number of regional Destination Management Organisations and local authorities with responsibility for tourism to their specific area.
+See more about the Structure of Tourism in England.